Ryuzii/FerraEura/README.md

 ---

-## 🙏 Thank You & Credits
+## 🙏 Thanks & Acknowledgements

-Thank you for using **FerraEura**!
+Thank you for choosing **FerraEura**!

-**Credits:**
+**Special thanks:**
-- Euralink core by [your name or Euralink authors]
+- The Euralink project and contributors
-- Inspired by the open-source music bot community
+- The Discord music bot community
-- Special thanks to all contributors and testers
+- Everyone who tests, reports bugs, or contributes ideas

 ---